jmjmfasdf/mom/src/README.md

 - **Environment-Specific Tuning**: All parameters from original papers accessible
 - **Comprehensive Logging**: Training progress and evaluation metrics
 - **Model Persistence**: Save and load trained models
+- **Evaluation Mode**: Load trained models and run evaluation-only experiments
+- **Trajectory Saving**: Save complete (s,a,r) sequences for analysis
+- **Activation Saving**: Save model hidden states for each timestep
+- **Flexible Model Saving**: Save models at regular intervals or only at the end
+- **Unified Output Format**: Consistent logging across all model-environment combinations

 ## Expected Behavior